DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

          - 🍉RTP is used for the actual transmission of media streams (like audio and video) once the session has been established.
 After the SIP protocol has established a VoIP call, RTP is used to carry the audio data between the caller and receiver during the call.
     - Web-based voice apps can be more difficult to manage, causing additional unplanned bandwidth consumption
     - VoIP is at risk for 📝caller ID spoofing, 📝vishing, call manager 📝software/firmware attacks, phone 📝hardware attacks, 📝DoS, 📝MitM/on-path attacks, 📝spoofing, and 📝switch hopping.
-    - Call managers and VoIP phones can be thought of as servers or appliances and embedded or network devices.
+        - 💰DOS: Call managers and VoIP phones can be thought of as servers or appliances and embedded or network devices.
 That means that the most likely threats that they will face are denial-of-service (DoS) attacks and attacks against the host operating system.
-    - Phreaking is a specific type of attack in which various types of technology are used to circumvent the telephone system to make free long-distance calls, to alter the function of telephone service, to steal specialized services, or to cause service disruptions.
+        - 💰Phreaking is a specific type of attack in which various types of technology are used to circumvent the telephone system to make free long-distance calls, to alter the function of telephone service, to steal specialized services, or to cause service disruptions.
 A phreaker is an attacker who performs phreaking.
-    - Vishing: Anyone who can receive a call, whether using a traditional PSTN landline, a PBX business line, a mobile phone, or a VoIP solution, can be the target of a VoIP-originated voice-based social engineering attack.
+        - 💰Vishing: Anyone who can receive a call, whether using a traditional PSTN landline, a PBX business line, a mobile phone, or a VoIP solution, can be the target of a VoIP-originated voice-based social engineering attack.
 This type of attack is known as voice-based phishing.
+        - 💰Caller ID falsification: This refers to the practice of altering or spoofing the Caller ID information that is displayed to the recipient of a phone call.
+This can be used to disguise the caller's true identity or to mislead the recipient.
+        - 💰Remote dialing:  It can refer to the use of remote dialing features to place calls from a distance, such as using a phone system's remote access codes.
+Remote dialing, especially if not properly secured, can be a vector for unauthorized access or abuse.
+Remote dialing is a VoIP PBX concern.
     -  Countermeasures must be deployed to protect against interception, eavesdropping, tapping, and other types of exploitation.
     -   Countermeasures to PBX fraud and abuse include Changing default passwords on PBX systems and it provides the most effective increase in security since PBX systems typically ⛔do not support encryption, although some VoIP PBX systems may support encryption in specific conditions.
-    -   PBX and PSTN voice communications are vulnerable to interception, eavesdropping, tapping, and other exploitations.
+    -   PBX and PSTN voice communications are vulnerable to 🔏interception, 🔏eavesdropping, 🔏tapping, and other exploitations.
 Often, physical security is required to maintain control over voice communications within the confines of your organization’s physical locations.
     -   Many PBX systems can be exploited by malicious individuals to avoid toll charges and hide their identity.
 Phreakers may be able to gain unauthorized access to personal voice mailboxes, redirect messages, block access, and redirect inbound and outbound calls.
-    -   Countermeasures to PBX fraud include:
+    - 💙Countermeasures to PBX fraud include:
-        - Consider replacing remote access or long-distance calling through the PBX with a credit card or calling card system.
+        - 🎶Consider replacing remote access or long-distance calling through the PBX with a credit card or calling card system.
-        - Restrict dial-in and dial-out features to authorized individuals who require such functionality for their work tasks.
+        - 🎶Restrict dial-in and dial-out features to authorized individuals who require such functionality for their work tasks.
-        - If you still have dial-in modems, use unpublished phone numbers that are outside the prefix block range of your voice numbers.
+        - 🎶If you still have dial-in modems, use unpublished phone numbers that are outside the prefix block range of your voice numbers.
-        - Protect administrative interfaces for the PBX.
+        - 🎶Protect administrative interfaces for the PBX.
-        - Block or disable any unassigned access codes or accounts.
+        - 🎶Block or disable any unassigned access codes or accounts.
-        - Define an acceptable use policy and train users on how to properly use the system.
+        - 🎶Define an acceptable use policy and train users on how to properly use the system.
-        - Log and audit all activities on the PBX and review the audit trails for security and use violations.
+        - 🎶Log and audit all activities on the PBX and review the audit trails for security and use violations.
-        - Disable maintenance modems (i.e., remote access modems used by the vendor to remotely manage, update, and tune a deployed product) and/or any form of remote administrative access.
+        - 🎶Disable maintenance modems (i.e., remote access modems used by the vendor to remotely manage, update, and tune a deployed product) and/or any form of remote administrative access.
-        - Change all default configurations, especially passwords and capabilities related to administrative or privileged features.
+        - 🎶Change all default configurations, especially passwords and capabilities related to administrative or privileged features.
-        - Block remote dialing.
+        - 🎶Block remote dialing.
-        - Keep the system current with vendor/service provider updates.
+        - 🎶Keep the system current with vendor/service provider updates.
-        - Deploy direct inward system access (DISA) technologies to reduce PBX fraud by external parties.
+        - 🎶Deploy direct inward system access (DISA) technologies to reduce PBX fraud by external parties.
 Direct inward system access (DISA), like any other security feature, must be properly installed, configured, and monitored in order to obtain the desired security improvement.
 DISA adds authentication requirements to all external connections to the PBX.
-    -   Securing VoIP communications often involves specific application of many common security concepts:
+    -  💙Securing VoIP communications often involves specific application of many common security concepts:
-        - Use strong passwords and two-factor authentication.
+        - 🎽Use strong passwords and two-factor authentication.
-        - Record call logs and inspect for unusual activity.
+        - 🎽Record call logs and inspect for unusual activity.
-        -  consider the use of a dedicated VLAN for VoIP devices to help separate them from other networked devices
+        - 🎽consider the use of a dedicated VLAN for VoIP devices to help separate them from other networked devices
-        - Block international calling.
+        - 🎽Block international calling.
-        - Outsource VoIP to a trusted SaaS.
+        - 🎽Outsource VoIP to a trusted SaaS.
-        - Update VoIP equipment firmware.
+        - 🎽Update VoIP equipment firmware.
-        - Restrict physical access to VoIP-related networking equipment.
+        - 🎽Restrict physical access to VoIP-related networking equipment.
-        - Train users on VoIP security best practices.
+        - 🎽Train users on VoIP security best practices.
-        - Prevent ghost or phantom calls on IP phones by blocking nonexistent or invalid-origin numbers.
+        - 🎽Prevent ghost or phantom calls on IP phones by blocking nonexistent or invalid-origin numbers.
-        - Implement NIPS with VoIP evaluation features.
+        - 🎽Implement NIPS with VoIP evaluation features.

 - **Switching Technologies**